ibm-cloud-docs/containers/cs_istio_qs.md

   ```
   {: pre}

 3. Verify that the managed Istio add-on has a status of `Addon Ready`.
+Note that it can take a few minutes for the add-on to be ready.
   ```
   ibmcloud ks cluster addon ls --cluster <cluster_name_or_ID>
   ```